sdinukad/theme-patcher-for-archetype/Readme.md

 *   **You MUST have the "Archetype Counter" mod installed** in your PokeMMO `data/mods/` folder.
 The patcher needs this mod (specifically a folder named `archetype-counter-main`) to copy files from.
 *   If you see any errors, make sure you've selected the correct PokeMMO folder and that the Archetype Counter mod is installed.
 *   Sometimes, antivirus programs might flag tools like this.
 The program is safe; the source code is available in this repository if you're curious.
+*   Themes that need to be patched cannot be zip files; they need to be folders.

 ## For Advanced Users (Source Code)